Premises Liability: Who Is Responsible?

 - An invitee is someone who is invited onto the property of another, such as a customer in a store.
 This invitation usually implies that the property owner/possessor has taken reasonable steps to assure the safety of the premises.

-- A licensee enters a property for his own purpose, or as a guest, and is present at the consent of the owner.
+- A licensee enters a property for his own purpose, or as a guest, and is present with the consent of the owner.

 - A social guest is just that, a welcome visitor to the property.